frictionlessdata/frictionless-py/docs/guides/quick-start.md

 The framework can be used:
 - as a Python library
 - as a command-line interface
-- as a restful API server
+- as a restful API server (for advanced use cases)

 For instance, all the examples below do the same thing: